Payment Acceptance

 When payments were centralized under one PSP, this fragmentation wasn't a problem.
 But today, enterprises processing in dozens of markets face an entirely new challenge: how to maintain performance and visibility across a network of acquirers that don't naturally talk to each other.

-At Payrails, we’ve seen this first-hand in the pain points of our merchants.
+At Payrails, we've seen this firsthand in the pain points of our merchants.
 Every new market launch brings new providers, new compliance rules, and new reconciliation flows.
 Without a scalable way to orchestrate them, growth can start to feel like friction.

-Why local acquiring drives performance
+Why local payment acquiring drives performance

 Why do leading merchants still invest the time and resources to work with local acquirers?
 Because the benefits are measurable, and they compound over time.

-1. Higher authorization rates
+1. Higher authorization rates through domestic processing

 Local acquirers have direct connections to domestic issuers and a better understanding of local card behavior.
 Transactions processed locally are less likely to be flagged as suspicious and more likely to be approved.

-2. Lower costs
+2. Lower processing and cross-border costs

 Processing payments domestically often reduces cross-border and currency conversion fees.
 The savings can be significant, especially for high-volume merchants operating across regions with strict interchange rules.